 There is “Yamata-no-orochi”, a large serpent which has eight heads and eight tails lives in the deep in the mountains.
 It comes out of the mountains to the village and eats his daughters one by one each year.
 Ashina-Zuchi used to have eight daughters of his, Kushinada-Hime is the only daughter he has now.
 And the time of the year is coming again this year…

 Having heard of the story, Susanoo made his mind to slay this serpent.
-He made the parents to make strong sake and hedges surrounding their home.
-Susanoo put eight tubs with full of sake in it around the hedge.
+He made the parents make strong sake and hedges surrounding their home.
+Susanoo put eight tubs full of sake in it around the hedge.

-Sometime later, it got dark all on a sudden, the Eight-forked Serpent appeared making a loud eerie noise.
+Sometime later, it got dark all of a sudden, the Eight-forked Serpent appeared making a loud eerie noise.
 Sixteen eyes are burning with red, once they saw the tubs filled with sake, they started to gulp them down.

-Susanoo creeps up to the Serpent, in a motion to assault, the Serpent noticed it and he had a strike counter.
+Susanoo creeps up to the Serpent, in a motion to assault, the Serpent noticed it and he had a stroke counter.
 But Susanoo keeps on cutting up each one of them without flinching and finds a sword (Ame-no-Murakumo-no-Tsurugi or Kusanagi-no-Tsurugi) in the last tail of the Serpent.

 Having slain the Serpent, there the peace settled once again.
 Susanoo tributed the sword to Amaterasu and lived with Kushinada-Hime together for long years.

-6. The White Hare of Inaba
+6. The White Hare of Inaba – Japanese Mythology